codingJWilliams/ToR-Repost-Collection/generic/impostor_of_the_vent/impostor_of_the_vent.md

 **1**

 [*There is a red character and a black character from the game Among Us (very simple cartoon spacemen).
-The red one is being viewed from the back-right facing twoard black (away from the camera).
+The red one is being viewed from the back-right facing toward black (away from the camera).
 The black one is sticking his head out of a vent in the floor and facing toward red/the camera.*]

 **Red**: O impostor of the vent, What is your wisdom?